paulonegrao/capoeira-design-plan/README.md

     </a>
 </div>

-Here is a link to the GitHub repository of the [Capoeira Website](https://github.com/paulonegrao/capoeira-website)]
+Here is a link to the GitHub repository of the [Capoeira Website](https://github.com/paulonegrao/capoeira-website) project.

 ## Specifications
 More detail about the Design Plan requisites and specifications (sitemap, mockups, wireframes, graphic prototypes, etc.) can be found at: